 Most drivers consult with friends and family when it’s time to select a car insurance policy.
 During the process, they often receive conflicting information about everything from coverage requirements to the impact of an accident on their premium.
-As you shop around for the best policy, ask yourself these questions about auto insurance to ease the confusion.

 What coverage should I purchase?

 Since states determine their own coverage requirements, this varies according to where you live.
 In most states, drivers are required to have a minimum amount of liability insurance, which covers injuries and property damage you cause during an accident.
-If your state has no-fault laws, you will be required to purchase personal injury protection, also known as PIP, which covers medical expenses, lost wages, and other damages for anyone covered by your policy.
+If your state has no-fault laws, you will be required to purchase personal injury protection, also known as PIP, which covers medical expenses, lost wages and other damages for anyone covered by your policy.

 Beyond the minimum requirements, you usually must purchase collision and comprehensive insurance if you have a lease or auto loan.
 Collision insurance covers damage to your own vehicle from contact with other vehicles and non-moving objects such as trees and fences, even in the event of a total loss.
 If damage is caused by storms, floods or other natural causes, comprehensive insurance will cover the cost of repairs or replacement.
 It even protects you if your car is vandalized or stolen.